mirbyte/Minimeters-Themes/README.md

 ![image](https://github.com/mirbyte/Minimeters-Themes/assets/83219244/c2485bda-2349-4f8a-a817-11e871942168)

-## Installer only for windows
+### Installer only for windows
-### Launch the app once so that the themes folder is created
+### Make sure to launch the app once so that the themes folder gets created